-The stitches in your vagina will not need to be removed, as they are dissolvable.
-You may notice a stitch, or part of a stitch, coming away after a few days or maybe after a few weeks.
-This is normal and nothing to worry about.
-If you have keyhole surgery, your cuts may be closed by stitches or glue.
+Your cut will be closed by stitches, staples, clips or glue.
 Glue and some stitches dissolve by themselves.
-Other stitches may need to be removed, usually by the practice nurse at your GP surgery about five to seven days after your operation.
+Other stitches, clips or staples need to be removed.
+This is usually done by the practice nurse at your GP surgery about five to seven days after your operation.
 You will be given information about this.
-Your cuts will initially be covered with a dressing.
+Your cut will initially be covered with a dressing.
 You should be able to take this off about 24 hours after your operation and have a wash or shower (see section on washing and showering).